How to Make Homemade Face Paint and Take Your DIY Costume to the Next Level

 - Small bowl

-- Start by making a base for the face paints by mixing together equal parts corn starch and your favorite face lotion until it forms a thick mixture.
-Add the vegetable oil, which helps the paint from caking.
+- Start by making a base for the face paints by mixing together equal parts cornstarch and your favorite face lotion until it forms a thick mixture.
+Add the vegetable oil, which helps keep the paint from caking.
 You want things to be smooth without being too watery.

-- Continue adding colors until you've got an entire set of face paint.
+- Continue adding colors until you've got an entire set of face paints.
 For a bit of shimmer, sprinkle glitter eye shadow into containers or swipe over finished face paint for allover glitter.

-- Apply using face sponges or lip brushes for creating details.
+- Apply using face sponges or lip brushes.
 Paint will dry creating a smudge-free look.
 For a smoother application, add a few drops of water to the paints.
-Not sure how to get started?
-Here are some great tips and tricks for applying face paint for tons of Halloween fun.
-As with any new makeup, rub a bit of the face paint on skin to check for reaction before applying.